rav3ndust/archiso-mirror/README.md

 # archiso-mirror
-A ccpy of archiso from the Arch Linux Gitlab.
+A copy of archiso from the Arch Linux Gitlab.
 Mirrored here for my (and your) convenience.

 You can find the official repo [here](https://gitlab.archlinux.org/archlinux/archiso).
 I will be trying to keep this mirror in sync with its original repo.